Home

 The slugger swings mightily trying to kill that pebble, but the ball only gets there later.
 He wrenches his back and has to take a breather.

-Folks that is one wicked change up pitch.
+Folks that is one wicked trick on the hitter this change up pitch.

 • Choke Up: This phrase has a double meaning (1) it can refer to how a batter holds his bat i.e. move his hands up the bat away from the knob end of the bat and closer to the sweet spot on his bat.